Acer saccharinum: Cultivation and uses

 It is commonly cultivated outside its native range, showing tolerance of a wide range of climates, and growing successfully as far north as central Norway.
 It also is in Anchorage, Alaska.
 It can thrive in a Mediterranean climate, as at Jerusalem and Los Angeles, if summer water is provided.
-It is also grown in temperate parts of the Southern Hemisphere: Argentina, Uruguay, Venezuela, the southern states of Brazil (and in a few low-temperature locations within the states of São Paulo and Minas Gerais).

 The silver maple is closely related to the red maple (Acer rubrum) and can hybridise with it.
 The hybrid is known as the Freeman maple (Acer × freemanii).
 The Freeman maple is a popular ornamental tree in parks and large gardens, combining the fast growth of silver maple with the less brittle wood, less invasive roots, and the beautiful bright red fall foliage of the red maple.
 The cultivar Acer × freemanii Autumn Blaze = 'Jeffersred' has gained the Royal Horticultural Society's Award of Garden Merit.

 The silver maple is the favored host of the maple bladder gall mite Vasates quadripedes.

 Native American ethnobotany

 Native Americans used the sap of wild trees to make sugar, as medicine, and in bread.
 They used the wood to make baskets and furniture.
 An infusion of bark removed from the south side of the tree is used by the Mohegan as cough medicine.
 The Cherokee take an infusion of the bark to treat cramps, menstrual pains, dysentery, and hives.
 They boil the inner bark and use it with water as a wash for sore eyes.
 They take a hot infusion of the bark to treat measles.
 They use the tree to make baskets, for lumber, building material, and for carving.